Dental Specialists: A Breakdown

 Pedodontist

-• Pedodontists perform routine services, like exams, cleanings, crowns, and fillings, but may also perform more specialty services, like root canals or pulpotomies (removal of tooth pulp) on primary teeth.
+- Pedodontists perform routine services, like exams, cleanings, crowns and fillings.
+They may also perform more specialty services, like root canals or pulpotomies (removal of tooth pulp) on primary teeth.
 In contrast, other specialists might only perform these specialty services on permanent teeth.

 Orthodontist

-• Orthodontists are specialists who focus on tooth alignment and your bite.
-Their advanced training includes understanding growth and development of dental, neuromuscular and skeletal defects of the orofacial structures.
+- Orthodontists are specialists who focus on tooth alignment and your bite.
+They are trained in understanding growth and development of dental, neuromuscular and skeletal defects of the orofacial structures.
 As a result, the specialty is formally called orthodontics and dentofacial orthopedics.

 Oral and Maxillofacial Surgeon

-• Though general dentists often perform some simple surgical procedures, like extractions, people are referred to oral and maxillofacial surgeons when more complex surgical procedures or sedation is needed.
+- General dentists often perform some simple surgical procedures, like extractions, but people are referred to oral and maxillofacial surgeons when more complex surgical procedures or sedation is needed.

-• This type of specialist doesn't only perform dental surgery like wisdom tooth removal, they also help many patients with implant and medical procedures, like cleft lip/palate or those who need corrective surgery due to an injury to the jaws or facial bones.
+- This type of specialist performs dental surgery, like wisdom tooth removal, along with implant and medical procedures, like cleft lip/palate, or those who need corrective surgery due to an injury to the jaws or facial bones.

 Endodontist

-• Endodontists specialize in treating conditions relating to tooth pulp, where the tooth's nerve and blood vessels are located.
+- Endodontists specialize in treating conditions related to tooth pulp, where the tooth's nerve and blood vessels are located.

-• Though one treatment option for an abscessed, severely decayed, or broken/cracked tooth would be to have the tooth pulled, this may not be ideal.
-Instead a person may be referred an endodontist to perform a root canal in an attempt to save the tooth structure.
+- One treatment option for an abscessed, severely decayed or broken/cracked tooth would be to have the tooth pulled, but it's not always ideal.
+Instead, a person may be referred to an endodontist to perform a root canal to try to save the tooth structure.

 Periodontist